January 1. Today's Birthdays

 Tair Mansurov (1948) is the state and public figure of Kazakhstan.

-Born in Taldy-Korgan region is the graduate of the Lenin Kazakh Polytechnic Institute, Higher Party School at the Central Committee of the Communist Party of the Soviet Union.
+Born in Taldy-Korgan region is the graduate of the Lenin Kazakh Polyetchnic Institute, Higher Party School at the Central Committee of the Communist Party of the Soviet Union.

 In 2007-2014 acted as secretary general of the Eurasian Economic Community.